williamouyang/okta.github.io/_source/_docs/api/resources/zones.md

 # Zones API

+{% api_lifecycle beta %} This API is [a Beta release](/docs/api/getting_started/releases-at-okta.html).

-Zones are used to group IP Address ranges in a meaningful way such that policy decisions can be made based on the zone a client's IP belongs to.
+Zones are used to group IP Address ranges so that policy decisions can be made based on the client's IP location.

 ## Endpoints